talshapira/BGP2Vec/README.md

 <img src='http://talshapira.github.io/files/BGP2VEC_sys_0.png'>

+## Code & Dataset

+* bgp2vec.py + oix_utils.py --> please use these files to train the BGP2Vec model.
+For this end you will have to download an oix file from http://archive.routeviews.org/oix-route-views/
+* CAIDA....ipynb --> use this to train neural network for ToR predictions - for this you need to download the CAIDA as relationships data from https://publicdata.caida.org/datasets/as-relationships/

 ## Publications

 * Tal Shapira and Yuval Shavitt.
 2020.
 A Deep Learning Approach for IP Hijack Detection Based on ASN Embedding.
 In Proceedings of the Workshop on Network Meets AI & ML (NetAI ’20).
 Association for Computing Machinery, New York, NY, USA, 35–41.
 [Download paper here](https://dl.acm.org/doi/abs/10.1145/3405671.3405814)